Python Nested Dictionary

 Remove an Item by Key

-If you know the key of the item you want, you can use pop() method.
-It removes the key and returns its value.
+If you know the key of the item you want to remove, the pop() method is a convenient tool.
+It not only removes the key-value pair but also returns the removed value.

 D = {'emp1': {'name': 'Bob', 'job': 'Mgr'},